nsbno/spor/.changeset/seven-brooms-taste.md

 "@vygruppen/tsconfig": patch
 ---

-Add type module to all packages, update entries and outputs to match ESM/CJS.
+Add type module to all packages, update entries and outputs for ESM/CJS compatibility.